-According to this 2019 post from Zapier on morning and evening routines, the.
+According to this post by Jill Duffy on morning and evening routines, the.
 The earlier hours of the morning can be used for tasks that don’t demand too much thinking such as exercising and meditating.
 As the day progresses, distractions increase and productivity levels reduce.

 4. Have a plan for disruptions